Start Printed Page 18898

 - Administrative practice and procedure

-For the reasons set forth in the preamble, 7 CFR part 28 is amended to read as follows:
+For the reasons set forth in the preamble, 7 CFR part 28 is proposed to be amended to read as follows:

 Start Amendment Part